About

 Frequently Asked Questions (FAQs)

-See "Describing the Index in 20 essential Q&As" in the May 2022 Final Report - Part 1: Synthesis of Results.
+See also "Describing the Index in 20 essential Q&As" in the May 2022 Final Report - Part 1: Synthesis of Results.

 1. My farm/company/sector already collects sustainability metrics, so what is the point of the Index?